ronneyluan/cp8/README.md

   - a PR is approved/has changes requested
   - a PR is blocking other PRs signified by having `[Blocker]` in the title
 - Automatically add new issues to projects
-- Move issues to other repos using labels

 ## Setup